mvitousek/reticulated/docs/tutorial.md

 In this tutorial, I'll guide you through developing programs with Reticulated Python through examples.
 I'll assume that you're a reasonably experienced, but not necessarily expert, Python 3 programmer.
-(I aim to release a version of this tutorial for Python 2.7 as well.)
-Feel free to contact me at <mmvitousek@gmail.com> if you have questions or suggestions!
+You may also wish to consult the [Reticulated manual][] for more information.
+Feel free to contact me if you have questions or suggestions!

 ### Getting Started ###